dank-inc/one-hour-beats/README.md

 - [*] get all initial state from layout.js, either rest or a socket.
 - [*] set up remote db.
 - [*] plug in a database

-### Milestone 1 - stuff:

-- creating entry automatically creates voteToken (trigger)
+- [*] creating entry automatically creates voteToken (trigger)
-- unique constraints on vote tokens and other fields.
+- [*] unique constraints on vote tokens and other fields.
 - add jam sorting
 - sort jams by most recent or most active.

+### Milestone 1 - stuff:

 - expire jams not started in 1 day (shows countdown to expiry on frontpage.)
 - user can only create 1 "alive jam" at a time
 - user can delete tehir jam
 - vote to start jam?
+- creator cannot start jam until they have submitted an entry
 - jam expires maybe 1 day after opening it?
 - profile page.
 - voting time limit. maybe submission count \* 10 minutes.

 ### Milestone 2:

+- modal box to provide inspiration to create the challenge.
 - push notifiactions
 - join jam button
 - privtate / password protected jams